hnstone/VRStoryGram/README.md

 # VRStoryGram
 ***Community voices become world voices through sharing the effects of local environmental changes using VRStoryGram.***

-A project  supporting communities on the front lines of environmental change tell their stories using oral histories and virtual reality so that they can be shared openly with students, local officials, and policymakers, so we all learn more about what it means to sustain vibrant lives on a changing planet.

-This document (the README file) is a hub to give you some information about the project.
+This the README file is a hub to give you some information about the project.
 Jump straight to one of the sections below, or just scroll down to find out more.

 * [What are we doing?
 (And why?)](#what-are-we-doing)
 * [Who are we?](#who-are-we)